johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	Disciplines of Economic Faithfulness
 -	Disciplines of Messianic Leadership
 - 	Disciplines of Living By Faith
-16. Disciplines of Overcoming in the Arena of Spiritual Conflict
+16. Disciplines of Overcoming

 # The Commissioning of Messianic Community #

+## Synopsis ##

-> **The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission**
+**The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission**

 ### Topics ###